Trewaters/SifuTrewaters/practice/signIn.md

 - 3/6/2017, Missed a couple of days of practice and that is disappointing.
 I am trying to do as many days as possible using the GitHub katas.
 Happy Birthday!
 Today I am the Hitchhiker's Guide to the Galaxy answer to everything.
 Feels pretty good.
 - 3/8/2017, Going sailing today.
 Open up the NativeScript page to see what it has to offer.
 - 3/9/2017, Having issues installing NativeScript on my Windows 8.1 machine. pain in the arse.
 Most of it is installed but some last part is broken :confounded: !
+- 3/10/2017, Got to love coding for this answer.
+I got into NativeScript when there was a breaking change from Android SDK.
+Android moved things around so that I was doomed to fail.
+Luckily there was I got an answer to my dilema from Stack Overflow! :sunglasses: :computer: :heart: